grindmother/ferment/README.md

 **It will also soon be possible to host your own server that allows people without the app to stream music from your profile (or others that you want to seed).** This will still be peer-to-peer but your server will act as a mirror and tracker.

+## How it works

+Ferment uses a peer-to-peer gossip protocol called [Secure Scuttlebutt](https://scuttlebot.io/more/protocols/secure-scuttlebutt.html).
+The best part about this is there is no central server and no single point of failure.
+In fact everyone on the network is a server, with a copy of all of their friends and their friend's friends data.
+You gossip with other peers to find out if any of your shared contacts have any new posts and share them.
+But by gossip, we mean cryptographically prove everything they've said since the last time you heard from them.
+It is impossible to skip a message.

+The actual audio files are just torrents (a special variant called [webtorrent](https://github.com/feross/webtorrent) that works over WebRTC).
+The SSB message contains a reference to its magnet url, and you seed the file to other ferment peers.

+Whenever you listen to something in Ferment, you start seeding that file with other peers.
+It will be cached on your machine until you remove it (right click > Stop Sharing Post).
+In the future this will be handled automatically (you'll only cache liked songs / selected songs from followed users that are weak on the network).

+## Ferment and Copyright

+Ferment is intended as an audio publishing platform for **copyright-owning creators** and **creative commons licensed material**.

+However as this is a decentralized, peer-to-peer community, this cannot be enforced.
+It's up to you as the user what you allow in your network. **You get to choose what level of sharing legality you are comfortable with.** If someone is sharing a lot of copyrighted material, and you don't want to share responsibility, just unfollow them.
+You could also try reporting to the owner of the pub.

+**My pub will unfollow anyone that continuously uploads copyrighted material that they do not have the rights to.**

 ## Requirements

 If there is no [packaged app](https://github.com/mmckegg/ferment/releases) for your platform, you'll need to build from source using modern version of [`node` and `npm`](https://nodejs.org).